 Read more about what to expect on the bus.

-Driving in Ecuador....scares me to death.
+Driving in Ecuador still scares me.
 Big city driving in North America is cake compared to what happens on the roads of Ecuador.
-Many inexperienced and dare devil drivers speed everywhere.
+Many inexperienced and daredevil drivers speed everywhere.
 There are a few traffic signs, but hardly any Ecuadorians pay attention to them.
-The round-abouts of Quito are especially nerve racking for me.
+The round-abouts of Quito are especially nerve wracking for me.
 So most people advise against renting a car, but it is available and may be a convenient way for some to travel Ecuador.

 For more info on renting a car.
 Click here.

 If you do decide to drive, follow all traffic signs and be very cautious.
-Not only do you have to watch for crazy drivers, but the roads are full of unexpected potholes and blind turns.
+Not only do you have to watch for crazy drivers, but the roads may have unexpected potholes or speed bumps and blind turns.
 These turns are usually where a bus will decide to pass another.
-AH!
+Ahhh!

 To rent a car you'll need your passport, a credit card and your home country driver's license.
 If you're going to be in the country under six months this all you need.
 You can get an international license before leaving for Ecuador, but it isn't necessary unless you'll be in the country longer than six months.
 If staying for more than six months, you will have to apply for an Ecuadorian driver's license.